 This makes copywriters increasingly more in-demand by organizations looking to employ an effective content-based marketing strategy.
 But do copywriting jobs pay well?
 It depends.

-Copywriting Careers: Agency vs. In-House vs. Freelance
+Different Careers: Agency vs. In-House vs. Freelance Copywriting

 A quick Glassdoor search will give you a data-based answer for how much copywriters in the United States make: